L-Lainio/ljlainio-react-vite/README.md

 ## Description

+🚀 Hello World, I'm Lora Lainio 👋

+**Full-Stack Developer | Data Security & Tax Professional (PTIN)**

+I bridge the gap between complex financial compliance and modern web technology, bringing a security-first mindset from my tax preparation background to every line of code I write.

+🛡️ Secure Development Philosophy

+- **Data Integrity:** Security-first mindset from tax preparation ensures robust, compliant applications.
+- **Empathy in Design:** Building with accessibility for all users, making technology inclusive and user-friendly.

+My journey combines financial expertise with cutting-edge web development, creating solutions that are not only functional but also secure and accessible.

 As a web developer, I understand the importance of being part of a community.
 I need a platform to showcase my projects, not just for job applications or freelance work, but also to collaborate with fellow developers and share my work.

 React Challenge: React Portfolio Having completed various projects, my current task is to develop a portfolio using my new React skills to stand out from other developers who may not be using the latest technologies.